 FSU strives to create a community of care and justice where we hold members of our community accountable for their conduct.
-Bystander intervention is a prevention strategy that encourages all members of the University community to take safe action when they see a situation that might lead to Sex Discrimination or Sexual Misconduct.
-For more information on how to become an active bystander.
-See Appendix F.
+Bystander intervention is a prevention

 M. Training

 Individuals conducting University Report proceedings will receive annual training on issues relating to Sex Discrimination, Sexual Misconduct, and how to conduct processes that protect the safety of Reporting Parties and promote accountability.
 See Appendix G.